-Once you appreciate that dog socialization must be your first priority, you can give the right German Shepherd Dog training consideration too.
+Once you appreciate that dog socialization must be your first priority, you can give the right dog training consideration too.

 What is the right dog training?

 - The kind of training that matches your training goal ("Why do you want to train your dog at all?")

 - The kind of training that matches your dog's personality

 Why not your personality and your dog's training goal?
 Because your dog doesn't have a goal for your training.
 And because your training goal may not match your personality.

 The German Shepherd Dog personality is what has been bred into this dog for hundreds of dog generations (if not more): The GSD has been bred to be able to manage a large herd of sheep or other cattle all alone!
 Keeping the herd together, bringing strays back to the herd, supporting the weak members, limiting the boisterous members, defending the herd against all kinds of attackers, etc.

 And your training goal is ... well, I can't know, can I?

 Until you write your training goal below in the comment section... let's continue here with what our training goal is at MYGERMANSHEPHERD.ORG: To build the BEST relationship with our dog.
 This goes way beyond dog training, yes, but never mind, we love to set the goal high, there is too much mediocrity on dog-related websites already.

 Now, the key point to understand is: Regardless what your training goal is, if you also want to meet the second premise - to match your dog's personality - then you cannot choose a kind of dog training that ignores this dog's own management skill!
 A kind of training that ignores what this dog is made for and meant to behave like: to manage, to organize, to decide and to act autonomously.